 He focuses primarily on retinal degenerations and dystrophies (such as retinitis pigmentosa, Stargardt disease, cone- and cone-rod dystrophy, Usher syndrome, Bardet-Biedl syndrome, choroideremia, retinoschisis, achromatopsia, blue cone monochromacy, and related conditions), and has a strong interest in autoimmune retinopathies and age-related macular degeneration.

-In April 2017 he will be in charge of the project “Retinal diseases on genetic and autoimmune basis”, on a proposal by dr. Silvana Galantuomo from the Department of Surgical Science.
+He will be in charge of the project “Retinal diseases on genetic and autoimmune basis”, on a proposal by dr. Silvana Galantuomo from the Department of Surgical Science.

 Prof. Francis Joseph McMahon – National Institutes of Mental Health

 Prof. Mc Mahon is the director of the Human Genetics Branch, specialized in identifying the genes that contribute to the risk for mood and anxiety disorders so that better methods of diagnosis and treatment can be developed.

 As Visiting Professor, at the Department of Biomedical Science he will take charge of the project “Genetics and pharmacogenetics of bipolar disorder: paving the path towards a personalized approach to therapies” by dr. Alessio Squassina.